apples723/Terraform-Intro/README.md

 ## Overview

-The guide explains the basic setup of terraform module, and how to spin up an EC2 Instance using the Terraform AWS EC2 Module
+The guide explains the basic setup of terraform module, and how to spin up an EC2 Instance using the [Terraform AWS EC2 Module](https://github.com/terraform-aws-modules/terraform-aws-ec2-instance).

 ## Terraform Folder Structure